PTello29/Water-Cleaning-Robot-Metrics/README.md

 - The robot is implemented using the `turtlesim` package in ROS and programmed in Python.
 - A single virtual object (waste) is generated at a random position and assigned a fixed color.
-- The robot scans a 120° field of view to detect the object.
+- The robot scans the field of view to detect the object.
 - Upon detection, the robot moves toward the waste and simulates a cleaning operation.
 - After completion, the robot is reset, and the process can be repeated with a newly generated object.